Clastify logo

 Unequal bond breaking

-Heterolytic fission is the breaking of a covalent bond where both bonding electrons go with one of the two fragments formed.
+Heterolytic fission breaks a covalent bond so that both bonding electrons stay with one of the two fragments formed.
 Ions are produced: the fragment that takes the electron pair becomes an anion, while the other fragment becomes a cation.

-For a polar molecule A–B where B is more electronegative:
+For a polar molecule AA–BB where BB is more electronegative:

-The curly arrow begins at the A–B bond and points to B, since the electron pair in the bond moves onto B.
+The curly arrow starts at the AA–BB bond and ends on BB, because the electron pair in the bond moves to BB.

 Image

-A carbocation is an organic cation with the positive charge on a carbon atom.
-Carbocations are usually short-lived intermediates because a positively charged carbon is strongly electron-deficient.
+A carbocation is an organic cation with the positive charge located on a carbon atom.
+Carbocations are usually short-lived intermediates, since a positively charged carbon is strongly electron-deficient.

 Heterolytic versus homolytic fission

-Here’s the main contrast with radical chemistry.
-Homolytic fission is bond breaking where each atom gets one electron from the bond, producing radicals; chemists show it with single-barbed fish-hook arrows.
-Heterolytic fission sends an electron pair to one atom, producing ions; it is shown with a double-barbed curly arrow.
+This is the main contrast with radical chemistry.
+Homolytic fission breaks a bond so that each atom receives one electron from the bond, giving radicals; it is shown with single-barbed fish-hook arrows.
+In heterolytic fission, an electron pair moves to one atom, giving ions; it is shown with a double-barbed curly arrow.

 In nucleophilic substitution, the leaving group normally takes both electrons from the bond to carbon.
-So, under these conditions, halogenoalkanes give halide ions rather than halogen radicals.
+That’s why halogenoalkanes give halide ions, not halogen radicals, under these conditions.

 Electron-pair acceptors in organic reactions